splunk/public-o11y-docs/admin/subscription-usage/view-apm-billing-reports.rst

 APM usage reports are available as tab-delimited text files.
 They include metrics and subscription usage for the entire usage period and break down usage for each minute in the usage period.
 Follow these steps to view and download a usage report:

-1. Go to :guilabel:`Settings > Subscription Usage` and select the :strong:`APM` tab.
+1. Go to :guilabel:`Settings` then :guilabel:`Subscription Usage` and select the :strong:`APM` tab.
-   Depending on your org subscription model, this might be :guilabel:`Settings > Billing and Usage`.
+   Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.

 2. Select :guilabel:`View Detailed Usage Reports`.

 3. Select the usage report for the usage period you want to analyze.
 The usage report opens in a new tab.

-4. To download the report, right-click the usage report and save it as a ``.txt`` file.
+4. To download the report, select the usage report and save it as a ``.txt`` file.

 Metrics for host subscription plans
 -----------------------------------